 - That they have completed their data exactly as it appears on the bio page of their passport

-Any mistakes or discrepancies within the data may entail delays or even result in the rejection of your visa waiver application.
+Any mistakes or discrepancies within the data may entail delays or even result in the rejection of the visa waiver application.

 Once the screening process is complete, the applicant will receive their ETIAS via email.
-Canadian citizens arriving in Slovakia will then have to present border authorities their travel authorization alongside their valid passport.
+Canadian citizens arriving in Slovakia will then have to present border authorities their travel authorisation alongside their valid Canadian passport.

 Travelling to Slovakia from Canada with the ETIAS visa waiver

 Canadian ETIAS holders will be granted entry into Slovakia and all other Schengen Area countries for up to 90 days within a 180-day period during the visa waiver’s validity of 3 years.
 This means that Canadian citizens will be able to enter and travel freely in the countries of the Schengen Area.